EffectOrientedProgramming/EOPCode/README.md

 [StackOverflow](http://stackoverflow.com/).
 Sometimes you can find installation instructions on [YouTube](https://www.youtube.com/).

+3. If after any installation step something doesn't seem to work, try closing your shell and opening a new one.

 # Coursier

 [Coursier](https://get-coursier.io/docs/cli-overview) is the Scala installer we use to ensure that a JVM and standard Scala tools are installed on your system.